Statement of Policy

 - To assure that each complainant receives information on how to contact campus and local law enforcement authorities, if appropriate, and to assist the complainant in contacting law enforcement authorities, if requested;

-- To assure that arrangements are made for appropriate changes to the academic, employment, or living circumstances of complainants and respondents pending investigation of a complaint of racial misconduct, if appropriate;
+- To assure that arrangements are made for appropriate changes to the academic, employment, or living circumstances of complainants and respondents pending investigation of a complaint of bias-related act or incident, if appropriate;

-- To investigate reports of racial misconduct in a prompt and equitable manner;
+- To investigate reports of bias-related acts or incidents in a prompt and equitable manner;

 - To determine whether or not a complaint is substantiated; and

 - To issue any appropriate consequences, including disciplinary action, and to inform the complainant and respondent of those consequences.